There are several ways to open an ArcGIS Pro project, including the following:

-- Click Open another project.
-On the Open Project dialog box that appears, browse to or search for the project you want.
+- Otherwise, click Open another project .
+On the Open Project dialog box, browse to or search for the project you want.
 Click the project to select it and click OK.

 The currently open project closes and the selected project opens.
-Once opened, it is added to the recent projects list.
+Once opened, it is added to the recent projects list if not already present.

 Always open the same project